daltonmenezes/orb/README.md

 # Translating multiple parameters in a tag

 The syntax is **{ html parameter name: 'value' }**.
-So, put more parameters with values together and separating these by commas from the others.
+So, put more parameters with values together separating these by commas from the others.

 ## Example